gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Set-AadrmKeyProperties.md

 # Set-AadrmKeyProperties

 ## SYNOPSIS
-Edit the properties of a tenant key object for Rights Management.
+Updates the properties of a tenant key object for Rights Management.

 ## SYNTAX